 KPU's mace was carved by Kwantlen First Nation artist Drew Atkins.
 Atkins was born in Victoria, B.C.
 He started carving long before he ever touched a knife to wood.
 As a young boy he spent many afternoons watching some of the early Masters carve at the Royal History Museum's Totem Pole Park in Victoria, planting a seed that would take root much later in life.
 Atkins apprenticed under renowned Master Carver Xwa-lack-tun (Rick Harry) for eight years working on many projects together.
 Atkins has worked for the Langley School District as an Indigenous support worker and as an instructor in carving at Brookswood Secondary.
 Atkins and his wife Phyllis, a renowned painter and jeweller, established K'wy'i'ye Spring Salmon Studio at the Kwantlen First Nation.
 Atkins' work may also be seen in Fort Langley's Spirit Square where his large cedar panel carvings connect the Spirit Square with the National Historic Site and Museum.

-Standards for Academic Dress
+Standard for Academic Dress

 At Kwantlen Polytechnic University, all graduates wear a black gown of Oxford shape and a black cap, or mortar board.
 All students wear a black tassel on their mortar board, and the tassel hangs to the left of the cap.
-Graduates of our bachelor's degree programs wear hoods in the Aberdeen style, made of black pilgrim cloth and bordered with a one half inch border.
+Graduates of our bachelor's degree programs wear hoods in the Aberdeen style, made of black pilgrim cloth and bordered with a one-half inch border.
 The border of each hood is a specific colour that identifies a particular area of study.

 |Bachelor of Design, Fashion and Technology||Black hood with bilberry border|